ethereum/web3.py/docs/contracts.rst

     If the :py:attr:`Contract.address` attribute for this contract is non-null, the contract address will be added to the ``filter_params``.

-    If provided, the ``*callbacks`` parameter should be callables which accept a single Event Log object.
-When callbacks are provided, the filter will be *started*.
-Otherwise the filter will be returned without starting it.

     The Event Log Object is a python dictionary with the following keys:

     * ``args``: Dictionary - The arguments coming from the event.